-Please complete this form, to be submitted with an official letter of interest, a tentative programme, budget sheet, and any other supporting documents (optional), to the Global RCE Service Centre (RCEServiceCentre@unu.edu) by Friday, 16 February 2024 (12:00 pm, noon, JST).
+Please complete this form, to be submitted with an official letter of interest, a tentative programme, budget sheet, and any other supporting documents (optional), to the Global RCE Service Centre (RCEServiceCentre@unu.edu) by Wednesday, 8 April 2026 (12:00 pm, noon, JST).

-Please note that following the submission deadline, the Global RCE Service Centre will conduct interviews with host candidates to aid in the selection process.
+Please note after the submission deadline, the Global RCE Service Centre will share the submitted proposals with Regional Advisors and Regional Committee Members for the selection of the host RCE.